kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 ## The age of startups

-Two things came out of the corporate software development world.
-Firstly, the naive believe in great personalities and the overnight success; corporates looove retelling the humble beginnings stories well into their oppressive behemoth stage.
-And secondly, thanks to the ubiquitous internet infrastructure, the barrier for the new businesses entry fell to the floor level.
+As the industry progressed during the 90s, two things happened.
+Firstly, thanks to the internet infrastructure the barrier of the new business entry fell to the floor level.
+And secondly, the corporations became too large and beurocratised to innovate effectively.

-You see, corporates might not had figured how to reconcile the creative and the factory management.
-I mean, nobody yet figured the way to reconcile between the bohemian, bourgeoisie, and the working classes after all.
-But, at least they knew how to run a tight factory.
-In contrast, the 20-somethings who never held a day job and now in a startup wouldn't know much of anything about management.

-And so, what do you do when you believe that you're basically an immortal incarnation of Steve Jobs, and you have convinced your mom to invest her retirement fund into your web page?
-That's right, you reject everything people tell you and then start throwing everything at the wall and see what sticks.
-Welcome to the age of agile.

-Well, that's if you're the smart one.
-Statistically speaking you're more likely to gain 15 kilos by stress eating, and disappoint your mom within 3 years by basically blindly repeating what your peers do: practice scrum, overhire when everyone is hiring, and then go through 3 rounds of layoffs when things get dicey.
+As the result, corporations turned into vacuum cleaners of innovation.
+Instead on innovating themselves, they would let somebody else to take the risks and then acquire those startups that made something useful.
+Which, in turn, attracted all sorts of risk taking types and created the whole startups industry.
+At which point most corporate management practices went out of the window in the game of fail quick or sell to google.

 How can we live as an industry with a 90% failure rate?
 Same as the scratch ticket addicts do, you ignore the facts and keep believing that you're special.
-No amount of facts and reasoning will convince an average startup leadership that blindly following agile practices is bad for their health, and that scrum makes them make stupid decisions on a daily basis.
+No amount of facts and reasoning will convince an average startup leadership that blindly following agile practices is bad for their health, and that scrum makes their teams make suboptimal decisions on a daily basis.

-In all seriousness though, the significance of this period is that because startups are tight strapped for cash, they could not afford to run the same machinery as the corporates do.
+In all seriousness though, the significance of this period is that because startups are tight strapped for cash, they could not afford to run the same management machinery as the corporates do.
 And once again, the management practices had to adopt.
 People started to experiment with custom roles, flat org-structures, and borrowing heavily from the LEAN manufacturing practices.
 Because when you're a small 10 people shop there is no point in overcomplicating things.

-As the result, this is where we the raise of the product management and scrum masters as the decisions makers; as opposed to the traditional business people calling all the shots.
-Which had a huge impact on how we manage software engineering teams.
+As the result, this is where we see the raise of the product management and scrum masters as the decisions makers; as opposed to the more traditional setups where business people are calling all the shots.
+Which had a huge impact on how we manage software engineering teams those days.

-The problem was that they over corrected the change towards product function.
-And although they would structure teams as cross-functional, they wouldn't act as cross functional teams.
-Most product management was essentially the old project management in disguise, and the amount of suffering that inflicted on engineering teams still reverberates through the community.
+The problem was that in attempts to get products on the market as quickly as possible, they over corrected the change towards the product function.
+Although they would structure teams as cross-functional, they wouldn't really act as cross functional teams in this period.
+Most product management was essentially the old project management in disguise, agile practices were implemented haphazardly, and the amount of suffering that was inflicted on engineering teams still reverberates throughout the community.

 ## The open-source land

 Speaking of having no access to professional management.
-Do you know what would be a manager's most feared nightmare?
+Do you know what would be a project manager's most feared nightmare?
 Open-source.
 Thousands of people living in a weird anarchic frenzy and delivering the best quality and most complex software on the planet, completely remote and without a single meeting or a manager involved.
 No offices, no org-structures, no KPIs.

 The actual realities of open-source work are a bit more complex than that though.